cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * `ChainID`ContractResultStateRoot; // after found safety, this is the new contract state, which is a hamt node.cid
 * `ChainID`ContractAMTroot;
 * UserChainList[]; // a list of Chains to follow/mine by users.
-* UserFileAMTlist[]; // a list for storing user kept files
+* UserFileAMTlist[]; // a list for imported and downloaded files trie
-* `ChainID`PeerList[]; // list of known peers for the chain by users.
+* `ChainID`PeerList[]; // list of known IPFS peers for the chain by users.
 * RelayList[]; // a list of known relays from TAU chain; initially will be hard-coded to use AWS EC2 relay.

 ## Concept explain
 ```
 - Miner is what nodes call itself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
-- Safety is the CBC concept of the safe and agreed history milestone.
-The future contract result is a CBD prediction.
+- Safety is the CBC concept of the safe and agreed history.
+The future contract result is a CBC prediction.
 - Mutable range is one week for now.
 - HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit.
 When cbor.cid is null, it means asking peer for the prediction, the target's future `ChainID`ContractResultStateRoot.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, CID, selector); CID can not be null.
+- File operation transaction, FileAMTRoot creation and seeding, related nounce and seeders accessible through wormhole.
+- Principle of traverse, once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some Key-value are missing to prevent validation, just abort process to go next randomness peer.
+This is the depth priority.
+However for the fileAMTroot search, it is the width priority to do paralell download using all seeders.

 - Address system:
 - TAU public key: the base for all address generation;
 - Community chain ID: Tgenesisaddress + random(1,000,000,000);
 - Community chains peer address format : `chainID` + TAU address;
-- File operation transaction, FileAMTRoot creation and seeding, related seeders accessible through wormhole.
-- Principle of traverse, once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some vars are missing, just abort process to go next randomness contact. depth priority.
-However for the fileAMT search, it is the width priority to do paralell download.
 ```
 ## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
 ```